Industrial Partnership PhDs

 - A letter of support will be required from the potential industrial partner (including the sum to be provided) plus a letter of support from the Head of School or Director of Institute.

-This must include a statement verifying the School or Institute's financial commitment.
-This will be a circa £25K for non-SME supported studentships and £33K for SME supported projects (over 3.5 years).
-This letter must also contain details of the University project code against which the School or Institute's financial commitment can be made.
+For SME supported projects there must be a statement verifying the School or Institute's financial commitment which will be circa £17K.
+In such cases the letter must provide details of the University project code against which the School or Institute's financial commitment can be made.
 Applications that do not contain this information will be returned.

-Informal enquiries can be addressed to Lesley Dinning, MVLS Graduate School Administrator.
+Informal enquiries can be addressed to Lesley Dinning, MVLS Graduate School Manager.

 Please be aware that it is the responsibility of the principal investigator to arrange for a Project Approval Form (PAF) to be completed from the industry funding.